TAPR/TICC/README.md

 * Changes to support multi-TICC
 * Other cleanup

-NOTE: To build the TICC firmware, you will need to install the EnableInterrupt library, which is included in this directory.
-The simplest way to install is to open the Arduino IDE and go to sketch/Include Library/Add Zip Library and select EnableInterrupts.zip.

 The TICC is a circuit board mated to an Arduino Mega 2560 controller that allows very high resolution time interval measurements -- down to less than 60 picoseconds (trillionths of a second).

-The software here runs on the Mega 2560 and controls the shield.
+The software in this repo runs on the Mega 2560 and controls the shield.
 Measurement data is output in ASCII form on the Arduino's USB port.
+In the latest version, there is also a high-speed mode that outputs binary data at nearly double the rate of the ASCII output.

 Source files are contained in the "TICC" folder which is an Arduino sketch folder.